chriszarate/sheetrock/README.md

 * Expects Boolean

 Output raw request and response data to the browser console.
-Useful for debugging when you are using your own handlers.
+Useful for debugging, especially when you are using your own handlers.

 ### headers
 * Default `0`